| || |

 I thought you might like to see how your bulbs measure up to those of others.
 After nearly 25 years of stuffing my garden with your wonderful lilies, I fell to the claims of (name removed), talking about their “biggest bulbs at discount prices”.
 Remembering back a couple years to those 2 and 3 pound trumpets you sent me, I just had to see for myself.

-Enclosed is a photo of your Eudoxia next to the so called huge bulb of Eudoxia I received from them, compared to a golf ball - don’t tell Loren, for size reference.
+Enclosed is a photo of your Eudoxia next to the so called “huge” bulb of Eudoxia being offered compared to a golf ball for size reference.
 I figure that ball has probably spent more time in a sand trap than on a green so a little potting soil didn’t hurt it.
 Not only was their bulb considerably smaller, it had a huge sprout on it.
-I took both bulbs to my post office and had them weighted.
-My B & D Eudoxia was 9.3 ounces.
-Their bulb weighed only 2.2 ounces.
+My B & D Eudoxia was 9.3 ounces, the other bulb weighed only 2.2 ounces (weighed on a postal scale).
 Yes, your bulb cost a couple dollars more, but weight wise, it would have taken over 4 of their bulbs to equal one of yours for a cost nearly triple what I paid for my beautiful B & D bulb.
 Advertised as an 18/20, theirs almost measured 16 cm, not what I paid for.
 To add insult to injury, I broke the stem planting the smaller bulb.
 So what did I get by buying the “discounted” bulb?
 Nothing!
 I love my lilies and this experience hurts.

 I learned my lesson.
 As long as I can move about and work in my garden, from now on, only lilies from you guys will be planted.
 I have loved your company for years and even more after this experience.